Hiring a House Cleaner

 2. How do you determine your rates?

 Everyone is different.
 The most common are charging hourly or by the square footage of the house.
 It is best to know how many square feet your home is and have that available during the interview.
 (Note: It is best to know your budget and know what you can afford before you start the hiring process.
 Let the person or company you are interviewing know your budget, so they can let you know what services they can provide to stay within your budget.)

 This person or an employee of theirs will potentially be in your home and have access to your valuables.
-It is always important to have the peace of mind knowing the person cleaning your home does not have any convictions that may give you doubt of whether your belongings are safe or not.
-Drug testing is important, not only for knowing the person(s) cleaning your home is in the right state of mind, but also as a safeguard for insurance claims.
+It is always important to have peace of mind knowing the person cleaning your home does not have any convictions that may give you doubt about whether your belongings are safe or not.
+Drug testing is important, not only for knowing the person(s) cleaning your home is in the right state of mind but also as a safeguard against insurance claims.
 Insurance will not cover damaged property or cover medical expenses if something unfortunate happens and they test positive for drugs.